-Dogs, like us have a lot of circulation that us going through the neck area.
-A cooling wrap or wet towels around the neck like this here will keep dogs cool.
-I like to wrap ice cubes or an ice pack in it for extra cooling from summer heat.
+Dogs, like us, have a lot of circulation that is going through the neck area.
+A cooling wrap or wet towels around the neck like this cooling neck wrap on Amazon will keep dogs cool.
+I like to wrap ice cubes or an ice pack in it or a regular dog bandana for extra cooling from summer heat.

 8) Keep dogs cool with a kennel fan.

-Although, keep in mind that according to the Humane Society don’t solely rely on a fan since pets respond differently to heat than humans do.
+Keep in mind that according to the Humane Society you should not solely rely on a fan to cool pets since pets respond differently to heat than humans do.
 (Dogs, for instance, sweat primarily through their feet.)
 And fans don’t cool off pets as effectively as they do people.

 9) Keep dogs cool by managing their weight.

-Maintaining a proper weight is so important to all dogs especially senior pets to avoid heart and joint issues but also to support them with managing heat.
+Maintaining proper dog weight is so important to all dogs especially senior dogs.
+Weight management is important to avoid heart and joint issues but also to support your dog with managing heat and extreme temperatures.

 10) Keep dogs cool by brushing out their undercoat.